 Photographer, Seth London introduces OBVIOUS readers to New Face model, Barrett Blizzard to the world.
-Barrett talks how he started his modeling career and challenges being a model.
+Barrett talks about how he started his modeling career and challenges being a model.

 Agency, if any

 I was born and raised in Hampton, VA where I currently reside.
 I graduated from North Carolina A&T with a Bachelor’s Degree in Sports Science and Fitness Management.
 I love basketball and just being active in general.
 If anyone wants to be my best friend, just cook some spaghetti for me and give me a bag of Trolli Eggs.
 If you don’t know what Trolli Eggs are, you’re missing out!

 My mother who used to model when she was my age inspired me.
 I also love fashion.
 Being that fashion is an art form, I am always thrilled when I see myself in a photograph knowing that I was apart of a work of art.

 How long have you been a model?

 I have been modeling for three for years now, and I love it.